|Based in||United States|

 Additional IDrive features

 IDrive offers some excellent additional features.
-I’m only going to touch on one however.
-The one we just discussed above, IDrive Express
+I’m only going to touch on a few to keep this review from getting huge.
+The first one we’ll talk about is IDrive Express.

 IDrive Express is a service that can populate your online IDrive account with large amounts of data fast.
 It does so moving the data using a physical storage device.
 IDrive ships you a physical storage device.
 You connect it to your computer and use the IDrive Local Backup feature to quickly transfer the data you want to backup onto the physical storage device.
 Then you ship the device back to IDrive, where your data is downloaded, by the company, into your cloud account.

-Your data is encrypted at all times during this process, so assuming you are using a Private Encryption Key, your data should be secure.
+While I don’t think this is a feature I have a use for, if you have multiple terabytes of data archived, this could be a good solution.
+Your data is encrypted at all times during this process, so assuming you are using a Private Key, your data should be secure.

-This is another place where IDrive has been getting a lot of criticism recently.
+This is another place where IDrive gets a lot of criticism.
 I’ve seen lots of complaints that IDrive Support is slow to very slow responding to support tickets, and that the responses that they finally provide are not very useful.
-I submitted a support ticket on a Tuesday, containing a couple of simple questions related to the ToS.
+While testing the service, I submitted a support ticket on a Tuesday, containing a couple of simple questions related to the ToS.
 Within a couple of hours, I received an email containing my ticket number and stating that a representative would follow up with me as soon as possible.

-That was 72 hours ago, and still no reply.
+I finally got a response on Friday, which is way too long to have to wait.
 I understand that the Coronavirus is making things tough for businesses everywhere.
 At the same time, none of the other services I have contacted recently took anywhere near this long to reply.
-It seems the complaints about slow response to support tickets is a valid one.
+In addition, comments we have received since we first reviewed IDrive also complain about slow customer support.

 How secure and private is IDrive?